surifirstpin/Acubi_Tech_Doc/Database_Connection_TD.md

  - **Dialect** choose appropriate dialect based on  connection being established.

->**Note:** Depending on priority, more number of dialects can be introduced in Acubi.

 - **Host**  Database host path.

 - **Database** Name of the database used.